RHQOnline/DL2-PAKFile-Utility/README.md

 See the [Roadmap](https://github.com/RHQOnline/DL2-PAKFile-Utility#roadmap) for a better idea of what's to come!<br>
 _More TBA Soon_.

+# Features
+- [x] Ability to Examine PAKFiles (see size, validity, and any CRC / Header mismatch errors)
+- [x] Ability to Extract PAKFiles into a Folder to Edit
+- [x] Ability to Build a PAKFile from a Folder
+- [x] Incredibly Efficient Mod Builder with 79% (21% of Original Size) [LZMA Compression](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) on the size of the mods!

 # Known Bugs / Issues
 This is a collective list of known bugs / glitches / issues.
  * None / TBA